Bay Area

 and have run Magical

-as an arts business.
-Under their leadership, MMT has grown to be
+following, and as an arts business.
+Under their leadership, MMT

-one of the nations top puppet companies, regularly selected
+has grown to be one of the nations top puppet companies,

-to headline at national puppetry festivals and garnering 3 UNI Awards (the nations
+regularly selected to headline at national puppetry festivals and

-companys original productions have proved popular in over
+addition the companys original productions have proved

 Michael studied puppetry with Muppet creator

-elementary school levels (joined by Valerie) as well as master
+school, middle school and elementary school levels (joined by

-classes for professional puppeteers and teachers.
-Currently
+Valerie) as well as master classes for professional puppeteers

-Michael and Valerie (whose background in music and education have
+and teachers.
+Currently Michael and Valerie (whose background in

-served the company well) are designated California Arts Council Artists in the Schools.
+music and education have served the company well) are designated California Arts Council Artists in the Schools.

 Michael is past Artistic Director of the Puppeteers of